Happy Wife, Happy Life

 So I’m not setting a budget.

-Money matters a lot, but it’s the last step in how to find the perfect engagement ring, not the first.
+Money matters.
+Especially when you’re pretired like me.
+But not as much as other factors.
+So it’s the last step in finding the perfect engagement ring, not the first.

 Find the Perfect Partner and Propose

-You’re wasting your time thinking about how to find the perfect engagement ring if you aren’t 100% you’ve found the perfect partner first.
+You’re wasting your time worrying about how to find the perfect engagement ring if you aren’t 100% you’ve found the perfect partner first.

 It’s not easy, of course.
-It took me 27 years to find Kim, then another 5 to be 100% sure I would never want to lose her and convince her to feel the same about me.
+It took me 27 years to find Kim, plenty of work on our relationship, then another 5 years to be 100-percent sure she was “the one” and, more crucially, get her feeling the same way about me.

 By the time I proposed, the only thing I still wasn’t sure about was the ring.

-Here are the 3 questions I asked myself to decide if it would be wise to involve Kim in finding the perfect engagement ring:
+Here are the 3 questions to ask yourself to decide if it will be wise to involve your partner in finding the perfect engagement ring:

-1. Do I need a ring to increase the chances she says, “Yes”?
+1. Do you need a ring to increase the chances she says, “Yes”?

-If Kim would have said “no” because I didn’t have a ring, that would have been my cue to download Tinder.
+If Kim would have said “no” because I didn’t have a ring when I proposed to her, that would have been my cue to download Bumble.

-2. Could I possibly find a ring she’d like better than one she helps pick out?
+2. Could you possibly find a ring she’d like better than one she helps pick out?

-I wouldn’t even dare buy socks for Kim, let alone something she’ll have to wear everyday forever.
+Not in my case.
+I wouldn’t even dare buy socks for Kim, let alone something she’ll wear everyday forever.

 My only chance would have been had I inherited an heirloom ring, but I didn’t.